Beef vs Chicken meat - Health impact and Nutrition Comparison

 Many parts of the animal’s body can be used as food, each having its name.

 The chicken is divided into three parts: the breast, the wings, and the legs.
-The breast is the most commonly used meat in the chicken, and it is also the lightest in color.
-The legs consist of the drumstick and the thigh, both being darker meats.
+The breast is the most commonly used meat in chicken, and it is also the lightest in color.
+The legs consist of the drumstick and the thigh, both darker types of meat.
 The wing meat is lighter than the leg meat.

 Nutrition